mrkcsc/android-mg-bootstrap/README.md

 An opinionated bootstrap library for android projects that includes commonly used dependancies and some custom wrapper libraries.

 ## MG Log

-A simple logging wrapper over Timber (https://github.com/JakeWharton/timber)
+A simple logging wrapper over Timber (https://github.com/JakeWharton/timber).
+Use this to more easily log messages with a standard tag across projects.
+By default it also filters out any log statement in production, or you can configure custom behavior in this enviornment.

 #### Configuration